datanav/docs/security-internal-notes.rst

 Introduction
 ------------

-NOTE: This document is just a suggestion on how we might handle security in SESAM.
+* authentication is handled by a variety of third parties.
+Auth0, Azure AD, etc.

+* roles and permissions are defined in the portal.

+* authorisation for actions in a given service instance is configured 'locally' on that service.

+* rights checks are performed when using the API, adding or modifying config, and at run time for pipe execution.

 See the "Security in SESAM" epic for what the current state of affairs actually is: https://jira.bouvet.no/browse/IS-3098.

 -------------------